OleksandrVBieliakov/abnamro-assignment-java/README.md

 Or you may delete dishes.json file to skip creation of demo dishes.

-Or even delete all of them to keep database clean from start.
+Or even delete all of them to keep the database clean from the start.

-If you start executable jar then data dir should be in the same dir as jar or specified as argument.
+If you start an executable jar then data dir should be in the same dir as jar or specified as argument.

 ## Tested Java version: 17

 Java records used in the project as DTOs mostly for experiment.
 Therefore minimum required version is 14 when records were introduced.
-Version 17 is current LTS, so it is recommended.
+Version 17 is the current LTS, so it is recommended.

 ## Swagger